coc815/OctoPrint-Proxy4Artisan/README.md

 # OctoPrint-Proxy4Artisan

+    This plugin enables OctoPrint to handle Snapmaker Artisan

     What the plugin does
         - Connects to a real serial port (usually /dev/ttyUSB0)
         - Creates a virtual port (usually /dev/pts/0), which OctoPrint can use as printer port